-Diagnostic LED (FIGURE 56)
+Diagnostic LED -- FIGURE 50

 The seven-segment diagnostic LED displays operating status, target airflow, error codes and other information.
+See "Ignition Control Diagnostic Codes" on page 42.

-Diagnostic Push Button (FIGURE 56)
+Diagnostic Push Button -- FIGURE 50

 The diagnostic push button is located adjacent to the seven-segment diagnostic LED.
 This button is used to enable the Error Code Recall mode and the Field Test mode.
 Press the button and hold it to cycle through a menu of options.
 Every five seconds a new menu item will be displayed.
 When the button is released, the displayed item will be selected.
 Once all items in the menu have been displayed, the menu resumes from the beginning until the button is released.